-The coffee industry is experiencing a period of growth as many of the younger generations become interested in not just coffee, but high-quality gourmet coffee that they can only get from a coffee shop.
+The coffee industry is experiencing a period of growth as many of the younger generations become interested in not just coffee, but high-quality gourmet coffee and house-roasted beans that they can only get from a coffee shop.
 As a result of increased interest in coffee, it's a great time to consider opening a coffee shop or cafe.
 If you're interested in starting a coffee shop but don't know where to begin, refer to this article because we will detail the most important steps you need to follow to set up your business.

 Shop All Coffee Supplies

 Starting any kind of foodservice business, from a restaurant or buffet to coffee shop or catering company, is complex.
 Fortunately, we broke the coffee shop process down into 11 easy-to-follow steps that can help simplify the process for you.

 1. Conduct Research

 Before you even decide that you want to pursue opening a cafe, you should conduct thorough research.
 Research will tell you if there is a need for good coffee shops in your area, if you'll be able to compete with existing businesses, and if you'll be able to afford owning a commercial business in your given location.
 You should pay specific attention to competitor research and see if coffee shops in the area are franchises or independent, as an independent business may be able to compete with big chains, but not necessarily with other independent coffee shops.